-To complete the preparation dissect out the intestine, by cutting through the mesentery; follow it to the stomach,' which must be separated from the cosophagus and drawn' aside together with the intestine, while the liver must be turned over to the right of the animal.
+To complete the preparation dissect out the intestine, by cutting through the mesentery; follow it to the stomach, which must be separated from the esophagus and drawn aside together with the intestine, while the liver must be turned over to the right of the animal.
 The pericardium must be cut through and removed without injury to the heart; finally, the skin must be removed from the hind legs.
 If the dissection is of a male, it will then appear very much as in the figure.

 The heart is conical in shape ; its apex points backwards, and is formed by a single chamber, the ventricle, with thick muscular walls, from which springs on the ventral surface a little to the right the truncus arteriosus (Ao), which runs forward and divides into the two aortic arches.
-The base of the heart contains two chambers, the right and left auricles. the separation of which is not marked externally.
+The base of the heart contains two chambers, the right and left auricles, the separation of which is not marked externally.
 A large vein (V) passes from the liver to the back of the heart, and there empties into a thin-walled sac, the sinus venosus, which also receives on either side a vein from above, the venæ cavæ superiores.
 The vein from the liver receives also the genital and renal veins, and is then called the vena cava As the heart continues to beat for many hours inferior. after a frog has been killed, if a fresh specimen is taken for dissection the rythmically alternating dilatations and contractions may be observed.
 The order of contraction is,

-Ist. the state removale; 2d, both auricles; 3d, the ventricle: 4th. the truncus.
+1st, the sinus venosus; 2d, both auricles; 3d, the ventricle; 4th, the truncus.

-In front of and below the heart may be seen the traches, easily recognized by the hard rings of cartilage, and having the largus just in front of the aortic arches and giving off two branches posteriorly, the bronchi, which run directly to the large.
-The traches overlies the asophagus, which terminates in the stomach (St).
-On either side of the traches hes a thyroid gland (th).
+In front of and below the heart may be seen the trachea, easily recognized by the hard rings of cartilage, and having the larynx just in front of the aortic arches and giving off two branches posteriorly, the bronchi, which run directly to the lungs.
+The trachea overlies the $\alpha$ sophagus, which terminates in the stomach (St).
+On either side of the trachea hies a thyroid gland (th).

-The Ever $(L_i)$ is a large brown mass, composed of two lobes, of which the left is the larger, and subdivided into two.
+The liver (Li) is a large brown mass, composed of two lobes, of which the left is the larger, and subdivided into two.
 Between the two lobes lies a small greenish sac, the gall-bladder (b).
-The liver receives a large vein (pv) from the kidneys; this is the portal vein, which distributes to the Ever the blood which has already once passed through the capillaries of the other abdominal viscera.
+The liver receives a large vein (pv) from the kidneys; this is the portal vein, which distributes to the liver the blood which has already once passed through the capillaries of the other abdominal viscera.
 The hepatic vein takes the blood from the liver directly to the heart.

-The stomach (SI), when is situ, lies on the left side of the abdominal cavity, its asophageal end being the largest; it leads directly into the intestine, which is of uniform width throughout, but terminates in the dilated rectum (R), which in its turn opens into the cloaca.
+The stomach (St), when in situ, lies on the left side of the abdominal cavity, its cosphageal end being the largest; it leads directly into the intestine, which is of uniform width throughout, but terminates in the dilated rectum (R), which in its turn opens into the cloaca.
 To the ventral surface of the cloaca is appended the bladder (B).
 Imbedded in the mesentery near the commencement of the intestine is a pale compact mass, the pancreas, not represented in the figure, and a little farther from the stomach a small round dark body, the spleen (Sp).